shruti1421/Blog-App/README.md

 ### Deploy

-This project is deployed on netlify.
+This project is deployed on herokuapp.
 It can be found live at [Click here](https://arcane-mountain-58460.herokuapp.com/).

 ## Features to be added: